Policies and Procedures

 - First-year students may request a roommate by indicating the name of the resident in the roommate preference section of the Student Life Questionnaire.
 In order for the request to be honored, both parties must indicate one another as preferred roommates on the Student Life Questionnaire and indicate interest in living in gender inclusive housing.

-- Students who indicate interest in gender inclusive housing may be contacted by a professional staff member within Student Affairs, in order to confirm interest and roommate preferences, before being assigned.
+- Students who indicate interest in gender inclusive housing may be contacted by a professional staff member within Student Life, in order to confirm interest and roommate preferences, before being assigned.

 - Students assigned to the gender-inclusive community will be notified by email in July.